NxtGen-Arena/SFDCDev401/Documentation/Visualforce/Ajax_In_Visualforce/Ajax_Overview.md

 - It supports the development of patterns and frameworks that decrease the development time.
 - It makes the best use of existing technology and feature instead of using some new technology.
 - It makes an asynchronous call to the web server which means the client doesn't have to wait for the data to arrive before starting rendering.

+<h2>🔹 Ajax in Visualforce 🔄 How it works: </h2>

+* Salesforce provides Built-in support for AJAX implementation in Salesforce —no custom JS needed.
+* Visualforce lets you use Ajax effects, such as partial page updates, without requiring you to implement any complex JavaScript logic.
+* The key element is identifying what needs to be dynamically updated, and then using the rerender attribute to dynamically update that region of the page.

+### 1. Identify the Region to be updated

+A common technique when using Ajax in Visualforce is to group and identify the region to be dynamically updated.
+The <apex:outputPanel> component is often used for this, together with an **id** attribute for identifying the region.

+### 2.Add dynamic re-rendering

+Use the componenents from which the action needs to be invoked and region needs to be dynamically refreshed.
+Use the ID attribute to reference the output panel you created earlier.
+This tells Visualforce to do a partial page update of that region when the name of the contact is clicked.
+You can also use the <apex:param> component to pass a parameter.

+## Big Picture:

+### How it Works
+1. User clicks an element (<apex:commandLink>)
+2. A specific component (<apex:outputPanel>) is refreshed (rerender) based on (id in COmponent)
+3. Apex processes backend logic
+4. Salesforce returns only the updated component markup

+<h2>🔹 Componenets for Ajax </h2>
+There are mulitple ways to implement AJAX in visualforce.

+1. re-render - Dynamically rendering or reloading specific region on the VF
+2. <apex:actionStatus> lets you display the status of an Ajax request—displaying different values depending on whether it’s in-progress or completed.
+3. <apex:actionSupport> lets you specify the user behavior that triggers an Ajax action for a component.
+Instead of waiting for an <apex:commandLink> component to be clicked, for example, the Ajax action can be triggered by a simple mouse rollover of a label.
+4. <apex:actionPoller> specifies a timer that sends an Ajax update request to Force.com according to a time interval that you specify.
+5. <apex:actionFunction> provides support for invoking controller action methods directly from JavaScript code using an Ajax request.
+6. <apex:actionRegion> demarcates the components processed by Force.com when generating an Ajax request.